rosinys/Social-Media-Performance-Funnel-Analysis/README.md

 📂 Project Overview

 Analyzed four core datasets containing detailed information on users, campaigns, ads, and over 400,000+ user interactions.
-The goal was to identify which combinations of audience segments, ad types, and platforms deliver the strongest results — and uncover opportunities to optimize marketing strategy and ROI.
+The goal was to identify which combinations of audience segments, ad types, and platforms deliver the strongest results, and uncover opportunities to optimize marketing strategy and ROI.

 🧰 Tools & Technologies